 I'd like to hear about your experiences when award travel doesn't go as planned.
 I recently redeemed 176,000 Air France points to book a business class flight from Indianapolis to Biarritz, France for my sweet elderly mother.
 I knew it wasn't a good deal but it was the exact date she wanted, ideal layover times, and most importantly, I was able to book the entire trip on 1 record locator (The trip involved 2 stops in JFK and CDG, no way around it).
 I thought this would hold the airline accountable in case there were any delays.
 The first leg was on Delta metal, the rest on Air France.
 Low and behold, the delta flight from IND to JFK was delayed and was going to be an impossibly tight connection.
 Luckily, (or so we thought) a Delta agent in the lounge in IND rebooked my mom on the next AF flight, departing just 1 hour later.
 She even physically re-printed her boarding pass, we were thrilled that she was upgraded to La Premier, seat 1A.
 When she got to JFK, an extremely rude Air France lounge agent literally scolded my mom and told her the ticket wasn't valid.
 Air France took zero accountability, pointing the blame to Delta saying that they didn't issue the ticket properly.
 Long story short, she had to wait another 5 hours at JFK, and ended up flying on super old plane AND they lost her bags.
 Far from worth 176,000 points.
 What recourse do I have?
 I paid for the taxes and fees with my Chase Sapphire Reserve.
+Edit: I realize this pales in comparison to some of the true horror stories out there, but it still stings.
+Curious to hear how others have handled similar situations.

 I made the mistake of getting the Hilton Honors card Hilton Honors Business card and the Aspire card before I knew anything about points and miles.
 Can you give me a strategy for how to close these cards and then reopen them so that I can book some of these amazing Hilton aspirational properties?
 After you have the cards & bonuses how do you continue adding to your Hilton points for future aspirational bookings since these properties cost sooooo many points?